divyamrastogi/smart-video-controls/README.md

 ## Installation

-1. Download the SmartVidResume extension from the GitHub.
+1. Download the Smart Video Controls extension from the GitHub.
 2. Add it to your Chrome browser- go to chrome://extensions in your address bar.
 3. Load the unpacked package and use!